Your body absorbs certain magnesium supplements more easily. Some types may help support specific health issues.

 However, certain forms or excessive doses may cause mild symptoms like diarrhea or upset stomach.

 Although rare, magnesium toxicity can occur.
-If you have kidney disease or consume very large doses of this mineral, you may be at a greater risk.
-Signs of toxicity include nausea, vomiting, diarrhea, muscle weakness, irregular breathing, lethargy, and urinary retention (27).
+You may be at a greater risk if you have kidney disease or consume very large doses of this mineral.
+Signs of toxicity include (

-It’s always a good idea to consult your healthcare provider before adding any dietary supplements to your routine.
+It’s always a good idea to consult a healthcare professional before adding dietary supplements.

 Most adults need 320–420 mg of magnesium per day.
 If you’re unable to meet your needs from your diet, a supplement may be warranted.
 They’re widely considered safe, but you may want to talk to a health professional before starting.